SideCoin/torch-rnn/README.md

 Cristian Baldi has prepared Docker images for both CPU-only mode and GPU mode;
 you can [find them here](https://github.com/crisbal/docker-torch-rnn).

+You would need to install Nvidia Container Toolkit and Docker to be able to use this.
+Make sure to replace `train.lua` from the Docker image with the one from this repo.
 ## System setup
 You'll need to install the header files for Python 2.7 and the HDF5 library.
 On Ubuntu you should be able to install like this: